asynchrony-ringo/spark-botkit-servicenow/README.md

 ---

 ## Alerting
-To enable your bot to recieve update alerts from ServiceNow you must add a Business Rule.
+To enable your bot to receive update alerts from ServiceNow you must add a Business Rule.

 1. Login to your ServiceNow instance.
 1. Using the "Filter Navigator" search bar, search for "Business Rules"
 1. Click on the "Business Rules" link under "System Definition"
 2. Click on the "New" button in the top navigation bar
 3. Enter a unique name that you can use to find your Business Rule in the future
-4. Select the table you wish to recieve alerts about from the "Table" dropdown
+4. Select the table you wish to receive alerts about from the "Table" dropdown
 1. Check the "Advanced" checkbox
 1. In the "When to run" tab:
     1. Set the "When" dropdown to "after"